Special State Update: Spotlight on…New York

 New York State sends letters to insurers regarding the Mental Health Parity and Addiction Equity Act

 The letter, sent on June 4th, provides guidance to insurers about the impact of the Mental Health Parity and Addiction Equity Act (MHPAEA) on New York’s insurance market.
 MHPAEA requires that plans that offer coverage for mental health and substance use disorder services provide comparable coverage to other physical health services.
 The letter references the State law that reinforces MHPAEA, including the requirement that all insurance policies issued in the State offer comparable coverage for mental health, substance abuse, and physical health.
 The letter also provides guidance on benefit classifications, financial requirements and quantitative treatment limitations, out-of-network coverage, non-quantitative treatment limitations, and more.
-Insurers will be required to cover intensive residential, youth residential, methadone clinics, and Suboxone will be covered as part of the pharmacy benefit.
+Insurers will be required to cover intensive residential, youth residential, methadone clinics, and using Suboxone will be covered as part of the pharmacy benefit.
 The State also developed model contract language to assist insurers with the new requirements.

 New York State passes landmark set of policies related to heroin and prescription drug abuse